commitizen-tools/commitizen/docs/README.md

 ### Why are `revert` and `chore` valid types in the check pattern of cz conventional_commits but not types we can select?

 `revert` and `chore` are added to the "pattern" in `cz check` in order to prevent backward errors, but officially they are not part of conventional commits, we are using the latest [types from Angular](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type) (they used to but were removed).
-Using `chore` or `revert` would be part of a different custom rule.

-However, you can always create a customized `cz` with those extra types (See [Customization](https://commitizen-tools.github.io/commitizen/customization/).
+However, you can create a customized `cz` with those extra types.
+(See [Customization](https://commitizen-tools.github.io/commitizen/customization/)

 See more discussion in issue [#142](https://github.com/commitizen-tools/commitizen/issues/142) and [#36](https://github.com/commitizen-tools/commitizen/issues/36)